cosmos/ibc-rs/docs/architecture/adr-template.md

 ## References

-> Are there any relevant PR comments, issues that led up to this, or articles referrenced for why we made the given design choice?
+> Are there any relevant PR comments, issues that led up to this, or articles referenced for why we made the given design choice?
 If so link them here!

 * {reference link}